-Dauis Church is a Baroque-style church located in the town of Dauis, Bohol.
+Dauis Church is a Baroque-style church in the town of Dauis, Bohol.
 It is one of the oldest churches in Bohol, having been built in 1740.
-The church is made of coral stones and has a unique architecture that is not found in other churches in Bohol.
+The church is made of coral stones and has a unique architecture not found in other churches in Bohol.
 It is known for its beautiful stained glass windows and its intricate carvings.

-The church of Our Lady of the Assumption, also known by its Spanish name, Nuestra Señora de la Asunción, was founded in 1697 and designated a National Historic Landmark by the National Historical Commission.
+The church of Our Lady of the Assumption, known by its Spanish name, Nuestra Señora de la Asunción, was founded in 1697 and designated a National Historic Landmark by the National Historical Commission.
 Its stunning interiors are complemented by its neoclassical exteriors, making it a must-see spot on a Panglao tour.

 5. Hinagdanan Cave

 Hinagdanan Cave is one of Bohol’s most visually stunning tourist attractions.
 It has a pool of clear water where you can swim beneath the amazing stalactites and stalagmites.
-The farmer who built a ladder to get into the cave inadvertently discovered it, hence the name.
+The farmer who built a ladder to enter the cave inadvertently discovered it, hence the name.
 The light shines through the cave’s entrance, making it possible to see everything inside.